yehia67/documentation/node-software/0.1/iri/how-to-guides/set-up-a-reverse-proxy.md

     }
     ```

-4. In the `upstream` block directive, add one `server` simple directives for each IP address of your IRI nodes
+4. In the `upstream` block directive, add one `server` simple directive for each IP address of your IRI nodes

     ```shell
     upstream iri {